TF2Stadium/Assets/README.md

   of them a `-<color>` suffix contain slight modifications by TF2Stadium team members to change the color of the icon.

-## Contributing

-Before contributing, please read the Developer Certification of Origin in DCO.txt and certify that you agree to it by signing off all commits with `git commit --signoff` or just `git commit -s`.
-This certifies that the contribution is your original work, or you have rights to submit it under the same license, or a compatible license.

-Any contribution which contains commits that are not Signed-Off will not be accepted.

 <!--  LocalWords:  metadata
  -->